MMTIS/badger/tools/README.md

 ## The GTFS validator
 In the `tools` folder there is the a tool for validating GTFS files.
-It uses the Mobility Data validator: https://github.com/MobilityData/gtfs-validator/#readme You need to install this locally, with an accepted Java runtime environment.
+It uses the Mobility Data validator: https://github.com/MobilityData/gtfs-validator/#readme You need to install this locally, with an accepted Java runtime environment (the needed java version is defined by the version of the validator you use).
 The current project expects it in the tools-folder.

 You can change the name and place in the configuration:

 ```